All Episodes

 Yeah.

-The key was a funny thing.
+This is a funny thing.

-And I had finished the last one, Confirmation, and nothing had happened.
+And I had finished the last one, confirmation, and nothing had happened.

-And I thought, OK, I'll do it.
+And I thought, okay, I'll do it.

-Middle of the night, I had just fallen asleep.
+I had just fallen asleep.

 I guess I'd been asleep for an hour or two, gotten in late.

-And there came a knock at the door and I was confused.
+And there came a knock at the door, and I was confused.

 And why I thought that, I don't know.

-And for a moment I thought, I didn't know what to think.
+And for a moment, I thought, I didn't know what to think.

-And I did not want this to happen, and I started trying to get rid of him.
+And I started trying to get rid of him.

 Yes.